 We can't afford items We rank below a costly favorite: Our ballot had 40 items.
 Most of us ranked a few higher than the costly sure winner.
 But, as we picked from so many items, most got just a few shares.
 So most lost, even some that a few of us ranked over the sure winner.
-Then that costly fave won and left us with little money.
+Then that costly favorite won, taking a lot of our money.